isaaclikesoreos/my_magic_app/README.md

 # Isaac's Magic Site

-Last updated by Griffin Clark on Dec 23 2024
+README last updated by Griffin Clark on Dec 23 2024

 ## Setup

+### Using Docker

+Note that we're using one Dockerfile for both the Django server and Mysql database because it's simpler initially.
+This will probably be split up in future versions.

+0. Ensure that you have Docker Desktop installed and running
+1. Build the container with `docker build -t isaac-magic-app .`
+2. Run the container with `docker run --env-file .env -p 8000:8000 isaac-magic-app`

+### Manual

 1. Make sure you have Python 3.13 and mysql installed on your computer
    1. If you set up on a Mac and installed mysql with brew, you can use `brew services start mysql` to ensure that the database is started.